Lone Star Treble-O-Lectric Trains

 Click on the link to the right for information on servicing Treble-O-Lectric locomotives: Treble-O-Lectric Locomotive Service

-The two primary suppliers of Treble-O-Lectric equipment in the United States were Montgomery Ward of Chicago and International Models Inc. of New York City.
+The two primary suppliers of Treble-O-Lectric equipment in the United States were Montgomery Ward and International Models Inc. of New York City.
 Unfortunately, the slot car racing craze of the early sixties and competition from other 9mm lines, at the time, spelled a relatively short life for the production of the Treble-O-Lectric line.
 Lone Star attempted to sell the line to Tri-ang in 1964 and production probably ceased in 1965.
-The trains were pretty much off the market some time in 1967 although individual pieces and spare parts were available for many years after.
+The trains were pretty much off the market some time in 1967.
 Thank you very much to Clive Gehle for these dates.

 Even though the powered Treble-O-Lectric line was discontinued, Lone Star continued producing unpowered locomotive models known as "Treble-O-Trains" or late push-along series.
 They were also sold under the "Impy" brand name and finally as "Lone Star Model Trains."
 There were 30 different items sold under the Treble-O-Trains/Impy brandnames.
 These were basically a continuation of the Treble-O-Lectric trains but without motors.
 The same basic castings were used and ended up being produced in a wide array of different colours.
 One can find any given British outline wagon in several colours and the US prototype New Haven boxcar can be found in orange, green, red, yellow, blue, and perhaps other colours.
 The wheels and axles were silver moulded plastic as opposed to the black of the Treble-O-Lectric line.
 Track was gray moulded plastic that was similar to the early push-along diecast metal track.
 The accessories such as the station and platform, signal box (signal tower), trees, fence, and telegraph poles from the two earlier lines were again available in the Treble-O-Trains line; thus these extended across all three ranges.
 There are also some very rare pieces known of which few were made.